benjaminmisiuk/sNet/README.md

 This package facilitates the prediction of composition data values using arbitrary non-compositional models.
 The purpose is to avoid issues associated with transformation, zero values, data imputation, and other challenges when predicting compositional data.

-The package works by optimizing a simple auxiliary model on top of your primary model.
+The package works by optimizing a simple auxiliary model on top of your raw model prediction values.
 This optimized model is similar to a simple neural network.
 It includes a series of weights and biases (like a regression), which map input values to the outputs.
 The optimized model includes an activation function before the output.
 Using an appropriate function, predictions may be constrained to a compositional scale.